ixime/qhack_2022/README.md

 ### Intro

 DBNSL's main goal is to obtain P(G|D), that means obtaining a direct acyclic graph (DAG) given a dataset consisiting of at least two events or moments in time.
-This solution can be apply to solve problems in different fields, like finance, biology and ecology to name a few.
+This solution can be applied to solve problems in different fields, like finance, biology and ecology to name a few.
 This kind of problem is super-exponential (O(n!
 2^(n!/(2!(n-2)!))))
 [1] due to a search over all DAGs possible.
 I reviewed different approaches, and I decided to implement three different approaches:

    - Hybrid network = (classic) encoder + (quantum) circuit.
    - Variational circuit